-In the Elimination and Semi-Finals Round:

-- Whenever a judge accompanies a group, he will indicate to the athlete which shooting peg he is to shoot from and which target he is shooting at; - When the match is manually controlled by the judge he shall start and stop the shooting verbally ("go" for the start and "stop" when the time has passed).
-The Judge shall show a yellow card as an indication when 30 seconds of the appropriate time limit remain.
-The time will begin when the athletes are on the peg; - If shooting is controlled by a DoS, then the timing system will display time remaining and there is no requirement for judge to display yellow card;
+In the Semi-Finals Round, whenever a Judge accompanies a group he shall start and stop the shooting verbally ("go" for the start and "stop" when the time has passed).

-- In Field Rounds, the time limit for individuals and teams is two minutes; - In 3D Rounds, the time limit for individuals is one minute and for teams two minutes; - When the match is DoS controlled the judge will signal to the DoS that the athletes are ready and when the sound signal is given, the athletes have 10 seconds to walk to the peg on the red light.
-Shooting will commence on the green light and the sound signal, and conclude on the red light and on the start of sound signal. - No shooting shall be allowed after the time limit has expired; - If an athlete shoots an arrow after the judge has stopped the shooting, the athlete or team shall lose the highest scoring arrow at the target; - In the Individual matches, the two athletes will shoot simultaneously; - In the Team rounds, the teams will shoot one at a time with the highest ranked team choosing who shoots first, at the next and subsequent targets the team with the lowest score will shoot first and when there is a tie in score the team who shot first at target one will shoot first.
+- In Field and 3D rounds, the Judge shall show a yellow card as an indication when 30 seconds of the appropriate time limit remain: - If shooting is controlled by a DoS, then the timing system will display time remaining and there is no requirement for judge to display yellow card; - In Field Rounds the time limit for individuals and teams is two minutes; - In 3D Rounds the time limit for individuals is one minute and for teams two minutes; - No shooting shall be allowed after the time limit has expired; - If an athlete shoots an arrow after the Judge has stopped the shooting, the athlete or team shall lose the highest scoring arrow at the target; - In the Individual matches the two athletes will shoot simultaneously; - In the Team rounds the teams will shoot one at a time with the highest ranked team choosing who shoots first, at the next and subsequent targets the team with the lowest score will shoot first and when there is a tie in score the team who shot first at target one will shoot first.